sparkbox/sparkpress-wordpress-starter/README.md

 #### Deployment configuration

 Deployment to Pantheon requires setting the following variables and secrets in Github.
-See these instructions for creating [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) and [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+See these instructions for creating [variables][gh-variables] and [secrets][gh-secrets].

 ##### Variables